LakshanyaaN/stranger-danger/README.md

 Stranger Danger is a fun (and mildly paranoid) real-time face recognition project that watches your webcam while you work.

-If it sees someone it doesn't recognize — or notices that you've mysteriously disappeared — it doesn't just sit there quietly.
+If it sees someone it doesn't recognize or notices that you've mysteriously disappeared It doesn't just sit there quietly.
 It escalates.

 First, a warning.
 Then… a full cinematic Matrix-style lockdown.

-Everything runs locally, no cloud, no data sharing — just you, your camera, and a system that takes its job a little too seriously.
+Everything runs locally, no cloud, no data sharing.
+Just you, your camera, and a system that takes its job a little too seriously.

 ---